Prince Christian Sound

-The Prince Christian Sound (Greenlandic: Ikerasassuaq; Danish: Prins Christians Sund) is a waterway in Southern Greenland.
+The Prince Christian Sound (Kalaallisut: Ikerasassuaq; Danish: Prins Christians Sund) is a waterway in Southern Greenland.

 It separates the mainland from Sammisoq (Christian IV Island) and other islands of the Cape Farewell Archipelago near the southernmost tip of Greenland.
 The name was given in honour of the prince, later king Christian VIII of Denmark.

 Geography

 The Prince Christian Sound connects the Labrador Sea with the Irminger Sea.
 It is around 100 km (60 miles) long and it is narrow, sometimes only 500 metres wide.
 The only settlement along this sound is Aappilattoq.

 The long fjord system is mostly surrounded by steep mountains in general reaching over 1200 metres, one of them 2220 metres high.
 Many glaciers go straight into its waters where they calve icebergs.
 There are often strong tidal currents limiting the formation of ice.
 It has many offshoots, such as Kangerluk to the north midway through the fjord, Ikeq Fjord in the south, and in the west Ilua Fjord, Ikerasaq Fjord (Akuliarutsip Imaa), Utoqqarmiut Fjord (Pamialluup Kujatinngua) and the Torsukattak Fjord.